chonstartup/jobs/.github/ISSUE_TEMPLATE/job-openning.md

 ### Nice to Have
 - Additional skills or experience that would be beneficial

-## Responsibilities:
-Clearly describe:
-- Day-to-day responsibilities
-- Areas of ownership
-- Scope of work and team collaboration

 ## Why You’ll Love Working Here:
 Highlight what makes your company a great place to work: